More Malaysians opting for gig work, raising fears of skilled workers shortage

-KUALA LUMPUR – The number of Malaysians working in the gig economy reached an all-time high of 3 million in 2023, sparking concerns that there will be a shortage of skilled workers in the long term if the trend continues.
+KUALA LUMPUR – The number of Malaysians working in the gig economy reached an all-time high of three million in 2023, sparking concerns that there will be a shortage of skilled workers in the long term if the trend continues.

 The record numbers, representing more than 17 per cent of the country’s workforce, are a marked 25 per cent rise from the 2.4 million self-employed workers recorded in 2021, according to Maybank Investment Bank Research.